lucasczz/deep-river-demo-23/README.md

 To run the provided code, we suggest creating a new Python environment using e.g. Anaconda or venv.

+## Setup

-To do so, first navigate to the demo's directory in your terminal.
+To set up your environment, first navigate to the demo's directory in your terminal.

 ### Anaconda